Your birth plan

 If you need to stay overnight once you’ve had your baby you might want your partner to be able to stay with you.
 It’s worth knowing that not all units allow partners to stay overnight.
 If this would be important to you, check with your midwife what the policy is at your chosen maternity unit, so that you’re not disappointed if you have to stay on your own.

 Choosing where you want to give birth is an important decision.
 You’re likely to have a choice of planning to give birth in a hospital labour ward or at home, and in many areas there’s also the option of a birth centre.

-Which is best for you will depend on how likely you are to experience complications during labour and on your personal preferences and circumstances.
+What is best for you will be guided by how likely you are to experience complications during labour as well as your personal circumstances and your preferences.

-If you haven’t made your decision yet, use our Birth Choice tool, which takes your birth preferences and clinical circumstances into account to recommend the best place for you to give birth.
+If you haven’t made a decision yet, use our Where to give birth tool, which takes your individual situation and birth preferences into account to recommend the best place for you to give birth.

-If you decide to plan a home birth or birth in a freestanding birth centre, keep in mind that during labour you may need to be transferred to a labour ward.
-As a precaution, it’s good to make a note of the kind of birth you’d like to have there in case the situation changes on the day.
+If you decide to plan a home birth or want to give birth in a freestanding birth centre, keep in mind that during labour you may need to be transferred to a labour ward.
+As a precaution, it’s good to make a note of the kind of birth you’d like to have there too, in case the situation changes on the day.

 What pain relief you would like access to, and what you want to avoid, can sometimes determine whether a home birth, birth centre or labour ward is the best fit for you.

 It’s worth doing some research into which forms of pain relief are available where you have decided to give birth.
 Gas and air, for example, is always available as it can be brought to a home birth by your midwife, whereas epidurals are only available in a labour ward.